NY Custody Lawyer

 New York Custody Law

 New York statutes establish what technically is known as the legal standard for establishing or changing custody in a divorce, paternity, or post-divorce matter.
-The state utilizes what is known as the best interests of the child standard in determining custody of a minor child.
+The state utilizes what is known as the interests of the child standard in determining custody of a minor child.

-The standard mandates that decisions regarding custody of a child are to made with a focus on what is in the best interests of the child.
-In determining what is in the best interests of a child, the court considers a number of factors.
+The standard mandates that decisions regarding custody of a child are to made with a focus on what is in the interests of the child.
+In determining what is in the interests of a child, the court considers a number of factors.

 These factors include an examination of the overall emotional, mental, and physical health of the parties.
 The factors include a consideration of which parent traditionally has provided primary care for a minor child.
 The court considers the residential status of each parent.
 The age of the child can be a factor.

 The wishes of the child are not determinative of which parent is designated as the primary custodian of a child.
-Depending on the age, and maturity level, of a child, the court can use a child’s preferences as one consideration in determining what is in the best interests of that minor.
+Depending on the age, and maturity level, of a child, the court can use a child’s preferences as one consideration in determining what is in the interests of that minor.